YeshwantBhat/GettingCleaningData/CodeBook.md

 For instance measurement corresponding to 61 i.e. fBodyBodyAccJerkMagmean means the same corresponding to the measurement corresponding to 35 tBodyAccJerkMagmean. fBodyBodyAccJerkMagmean represents the frequency domain whereas tBodyAccJerkMagmean represents the time domain.

 The "BodyBody" in the measurements corresponding to 61-66 have been replaced by "Body".
+Also "t" has been replaced by "time" and "f" replaced by "frequency" to reflect the time and frequency domains respectively.

 std - Standard Deviation used in the features description below.